openmobilehub/android-omh-maps/packages/core/docs/SETUP_WITH_OMH_CORE_PLUGIN.md

 }
 ```

-In this step, you defined the OMH Core Plugin bundles to generate multiple build variants with specific suffixes as their names.
-For example, if your project has `release` and `debug` variants with `singleBuild`, `gms`, and `nonGms` OMH bundles, the following build variants will be generated:
+In this step, you defined the Omh Core Plugin bundles to generate multiple build variants with specific suffixes as their names.
+For example, if your project has `release` and `debug` variants with `singleBuild`, `gms`, and `nonGms` Omh bundles, the following build variants will be generated:

 - `releaseSingleBuild`, `releaseGms`, and `releaseNonGms`
 - `debugSingleBuild`, `debugGms`, and `debugNonGms`